 Almost every large town will have street stalls selling noodles day and night, so you can fill up without even sitting down.

 Many hostels have cafés or restaurants, where you won’t stand out as a solo diner and may even meet fellow travellers in search of dining companions.
 Most travellers love nothing more than discussing where they’ve been or are going over a bowl of noodles or a beer.
+Or if you prefer to meet others on a tour, take a foodie tour like this one in Bangkok with electric scooters to enjoy Thai delicacies and meet travellers at the same time.

 If you want to meet people, sticking to the main backpacker destinations (including those listed above) is the best bet.
 Stay in hostels rather than hotels – choose to stay in a dorm so you’ll be sharing with other people and not holed up alone.